Boshen/use-axios/README.md

 useAxios uses the axios cancel token to cancel requests, so requests are automatically canceled when a component unmounts.

 ## Note on source code
-Why are you not using the destructuring assignment (e.g. `const [state, setState] = useState()` syntax?

-Because typescript emits some extra code for this syntax, and I want to avoid that.

 What's with the `areHookInputsEqual`?

 This dependencies comparison is copied from the React codebase.